VertaAI/modeldb/README.md

     ```

 ## Documention
 More comprehensive documentation on ModelDB, including answers to FAQ, will be available soon in [the wiki](https://github.com/mitdbg/modeldb/wiki).
-For now, don't hesitate to contact us.
+Information about the server documentation can be found in the [docs folder](docs).
+For other questions, don't hesitate to contact us.

 ## Contact Us
 Questions?
 Bugs?
-Want to contribute?
 We're happy to talk about all things ModelDB!
-Reach out to modeldb\_@\_lists.csail.mit.edu or post in the ModelDB [Google Group](https://groups.google.com/forum/#!forum/modeldb).
+Reach out to modeldb *at* lists.csail.mit.edu or post in the ModelDB [Google Group](https://groups.google.com/forum/#!forum/modeldb).

+Contributions are also welcome!
+Please read [this](CONTRIBUTING.md) to get started.